 .env

-file that shows your variable keys but NOT their values.
-To do show type in your terminal
+template file that lists all your variable keys but NOT their values.
+Once you’ve set up your .env

 # where .env is an example of a file name, yours maybe different.